tactik8/schema_biz/schemas/BrandVisualIdentity.md

         "url": {
           "type": "string",
           "format": "uri",
-          "description": "A URL where the typeface can be found or downloaded."
+          "description": "A URL where the typeface can be found or downloaded.
+Ideally from google fonts."
         }
       },
       "required": [